Braitling, Northern Territory

 Braitling is a suburb of the town of Alice Springs in the Northern Territory, Australia.
+It is on the traditional Country of the Arrernte people.

 The suburb is named after Bill and Doreen Braitling, who established Mount Doreen Station in 1930.

+Sport

+Arunga Park Speedway 23°40′13″S 133°52′33″E on the eastern edge of Braitling, off the Herbert Heritage Dr hosted important motorcycle speedway events, including qualifying rounds of the Speedway World Championship (starting in 1986).